cyberark/conjur-openapi-spec/README.md

 This project contains the OpenAPI v3 specification for [Conjur OSS](https://www.conjur.org/).

-The Conjur OpenAPI Specification describes endpoints in the Conjur API via the industry-standard
-OpenAPI v3.
-The specification can be used to auto-generate client code and documentation to
-streamline development processes.
+The Conjur OpenAPI specification provides a standardized, machine-readable version of the Conjur API that can be used to automatically generate API documentation, to generate Conjur client libraries in your language of choice, and to facilitate exploring the Conjur API using popular tools like Postman.
+We’ll be using this OpenAPI spec to build a better, more consistent, always up-to-date Conjur SDK comprised of clients in the most popular languages with comprehensive automated test coverage.
+The Conjur OpenAPI spec simplifies end users’ ability to interact with the Conjur API, and will enable the continued expansion of Conjur integrations so that Conjur works natively with the most popular software development tools.

 Find [more from CyberArk](https://github.com/cyberark).